Close Menu

 AND

-D. Impairment-related physical limitation of musculoskeletal functioning that has lasted, or is expected to last, for a continuous period of at least 12 months, and medical records of at least one of the following:
+D. Impairment related physical limitation of musculoskeletal functioning that has lasted, or is expected to last, for a period of at least 12 months in a row and medical records of at least one of the following:

-3. An inability to use both upper extremities to the extent that neither can be used to independently initiate, sustain, and complete work related activities involving fine and gross movements.
+3. An inability to use both upper extremities to the extent that neither can be used to independently initiate, sustain, and complete work related activities that involve fine and gross movements.

 ANOTHER OPTION FOR SCOLIOSIS UNDER SSA’S LISTINGS

-Under SSA’s listing for inflammatory arthritis, which is listing 14.09, there is an argument to be made for equalling listing 14.09.
-Part C of 14.09 states that ankylosing spondylitis can be disabling if the spinal curvature reaches certain degrees of severity.
+Under SSA’s listing for inflammatory arthritis, listing 14.09, your medical condition could equal listing 14.09.
+Part C of 14.09 states that ankylosing spondylitis meets a listing if the spinal curve reaches certain degrees of severity.
 Ankylosing spondylitis is an inflammatory disease that, over time, can cause some of the bones in the spine to fuse together.
 This fusion makes the spine less flexible and can result in a hunched posture.
-This is similar to scoliosis and your attorney can use this listing to argue that the SSA should pay you benefits.
+This is similar to scoliosis.
+Therefore, your attorney can use this listing to argue that the SSA should pay you benefits.
 See below:

 Listing 14.09 Part C. Ankylosing spondylitis or other spondyloarthropathies, with:

-2. Ankylosis (fixation) of the dorsolumbar or cervical spine as shown by appropriate medically acceptable imaging and measured on physical exam at 30° or more of flexion (but less than 45°) measured from the vertical position (zero degrees), and involvement of two or more organs or body systems with one of the organs or body systems involved to at least a moderate level of severity.
+2. Ankylosis of the dorsolumbar or cervical spine as shown by appropriate medically acceptable imaging and measured on physical exam at 30° or more of flexion (but less than 45°) measured from the vertical position (zero degrees), and involves two or more organs or body systems with one of the organs or body systems involved to at least a moderate level.

 SCOLIOSIS AND YOUR RESIDUAL FUNCTIONAL CAPACITY

-Even if Social Security thinks that your scoliosis doesn’t meet or equal one of their listings, then they can still find you should be paid benefits.
-But, you must prove you cannot work due to your condition.
+Even if Social Security thinks that your scoliosis doesn’t meet or equal a listing, then they can still find you should be paid benefits.
+But, you must prove you cannot work at any job due to your condition.
 The way the SSA decides whether or not you can work is by looking at your residual functional capacity (RFC).

-Your RFC is the medical finding of what you can physically and mentally do in a work setting, after taking into account all of your symptoms.
+Your RFC is the medical finding of what you can physically do in a work setting, after taking into account all of your symptoms.
+Jobs require you to either sit, stand or walk.
+They may also require bending over and climbing stairs.
+Some jobs

 The RFC includes both your physical and mental limits.
-For example, the SSA will define your ability to sit, stand, walk, and lift, taking into consideration your symptoms.
+For example, the SSA will define your ability to sit, stand, walk, and lift.
 They will also determine how long you can perform these activities during the course of an 8 hour workday.
 Likewise, the SSA will include your ability to carry, pull, and push.
-Find out more about how the SSA defines work here.
+Find out how the SSA defines work.

 WHAT EVIDENCE PROVES YOUR RFC FOR SCOLIOSIS?

-In order to figure out your physical RFC, the SSA will examine your medical records.
+In order to define your physical RFC, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records.
-Also, the SSA will review any statements from your doctors and from the SSA consultative examiners.
+Also, the SSA will review any statements from your doctors and from their own doctors.
+As stated earlier, if you have an X-ray that shows the degree of the curve in your spine, then you might meet a listing.
+Make sure the SSA has a copy of that medical record.
+Learn about what you need from your doctor to prove your should be paid SSD benefits.

-You have the option to have a Residual Functional Capacity form filled out by your treating doctor.
-Your treating doctor knows more than anyone about your scoliosis and the impact it is having on your ability to work.
+You also have the option to have a Residual Functional Capacity form filled out by your treating doctor.
+Your treating doctor knows more about your health than anyone.
+They can document the impact pain is having on your ability to work.

 The SSA will also consider descriptions about your limits from you, your family, neighbors and friends.
 For example, your family or friends could write a statement about your physical symptoms.
-Find out more here about RFC and your age work together to show you cannot work.
-Also, find out more about SSA’s Medical Vocational Guidelines here.
+Find out how your age and your RFC apply to the GRID rules.
+Also, review SSA’s Medical Vocational Guidelines.

-However, if you don’t go to the exam, the SSA will automatically deny your case.
+However, if you don’t go to the exam, the SSA will deny your case for failure to cooperate.
 You don’t want that to happen.
-Use the exam to tell the doctor how your scoliosis is making it impossible for you to do full time work.
+Use the exam to tell the doctor how the back pain is making it impossible for you to work.

-The SSA will send you a written notice in the mail about your consultative exam.
-It will have the name of the doctor, the address you need to go to, and the date and time of the exam.
+The SSA will send you a written notice in the mail about your exam.
+It will have the name of the doctor, the address, and the date and time of the exam.

-If you cannot attend the exam, you must call the SSA and inform them that you have a conflict.
-Usually, they will give you a new appointment time so that you can attend.
+If you cannot attend the exam, then call the SSA and inform them you have a conflict.
+Usually, they will give you a new appointment time so you can attend.
 Whatever you do, do not miss the exam.
 They will not give you a new exam time if you miss it without explanation.

 WHAT WILL THE DOCTOR SAY ABOUT YOUR SCOLIOSIS?

-If you have a back impairment like scoliosis, SSA’s doctor will be watching how you walk into the office.
+If you have a back condition like scoliosis, SSA’s doctor will be watching how you walk into the office.
 Also, they will watch you in the waiting room to see if you have pain behavior.
 The doctor will discuss how you move, bend, sit, stand, and walk.
 They will write down if you are able to get onto the exam table.
-The doctor will also write down your complaints and if he or she can document those symptoms on exam.
+The doctor will also write down your complaints.
+Then, the doctor will talk to you about your symptoms during the exam.

 The SSA pays the doctor who is doing your exam.
-The doctor at the exam is not your doctor.
-The doctor is not on your side.
+However, the doctor at the exam is not your personal doctor.
+Try to remember that the doctor is not on your side.
 You should not assume they are in support of you winning benefits.
-However, if you have scoliosis, ask them to measure the curvature in your spine.
+However, if you have scoliosis, then ask them to measure the curve in your spine.

 BRING COPIES OF YOUR MEDICAL RECORDS TO THE EXAM

 Once you have gone to the exam, the doctor hired by the SSA will write a report.
 Then the doctor will submit their report to the SSA.
-Hopefully, the report will document the problems your medical conidtion causes in your ability to sit, stand, walk, climb stairs, etc..
-Additionally, the report will state whether or not your scoliosis prevents you from working.
+Hopefully, the report will document the problems your medical condition causes in your ability to sit, stand, walk, and climb stairs.
+Additionally, the report will state whether your scoliosis symptoms prevent you from working.

-If you need help with your benefits claim for scoliosis, you have found the right law firm.
-You can learn more about the attorneys at Cannon Disability Law on our About Us page.
+If you need help winning your scoliosis benefits, you have found the right law firm.
+You can learn more about the attorneys at our law firm on our About Us page.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Our experts can help you file for SSI benefits using the SSA’s website.
 However, we will need your help to apply for SSI benefits.
 Why?
 Because only you know your personal financial information.
 SSI benefits require you to have minimal assets and monthly income.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms that will need to be filled out.
 Don’t worry.
 If you have questions about these forms, we will answer them.
-You can learn more about SSA’s appeal forms here.
-Call us today for help with your scoliosis case.
+You can learn about SSA’s appeal forms.
+Call us today for help winning your SSD benefits.

-You do not have to obtain benefits on your own.
+You do not have to obtain SSD benefits on your own.
 We can help file your SSD application.
-Also, we can help you through each of the appeal stages of the Social Security process.
+Also, we can help you through each of the appeal stages during the Social Security process.

 When you leave that up to us, you can focus on your health.
 Our attorneys and staff can: